The EPA is responsible for administering this legislation, in partnership with other state government agencies.

 - The Protection of the Environment Operations (Waste) Regulation 2014 regulates waste storage and transport and sets reporting and record keeping requirements for waste facilities.
 The regulation has special requirements for asbestos, including a special waste monitoring requirement, and prohibits the application of specified residue wastes to land where vegetation will be grown.

-- The Radiation Control Act 1990 and Radiation Control Regulation 2013 regulate and control radioactive substances, radioactive sources and radiation apparatus, but do not apply to radioactive ore while it is being mined or treated.
+- The Protection from Harmful Radiation Act 1990 and Protection from Harmful Regulation 2013 regulate and control radioactive substances, radioactive sources and radiation apparatus, but do not apply to radioactive ore while it is being mined or treated.

 - The Dangerous Goods (Road and Rail Transport) Act 2008 allows both the EPA and SafeWork NSW to regulate the transport of dangerous goods (other than explosives and radioactive substances) by road and rail as part of a national scheme.

-- The Waste Avoidance and Resource Recovery Act 2001 enables the EPA to regulate the management and disposal of chemical waste (PDF).
+- The Waste Avoidance and Resource Recovery Act 2001 enables the EPA to regulate the management and disposal of chemical waste (PDF 572KB).

 Legislation administered by Department of Primary Industries (DPI)